 (1) The P.U.
 PFRResource will be set to the greater of 0.75 or the calculated P.U.
 PFRResourceif all of the following conditions are met:

-(a) The generating unit/generating facility’s pre‐perturbation operating margin (appropriate for the frequency deviation direction) is greater than 2% of its HSL-PACapacity and greater than 5 MW; and
+(a) The generating unit/generating facility’s or ESR’s pre‐perturbation operating margin (appropriate for the frequency deviation direction) is greater than 2% of its HSL-PACapacity and greater than 5 MW; and

-(b) The EPFRFinal is greater than the generating unit/generating facility’s available frequency responsive capacity; and
+(b) The EPFRFinal is greater than the generating unit/generating facility’s or ESR’s available frequency responsive capacity; and

-(c) The generating unit/generating facility’s APFRAdj response is in the correct direction.
+(c) The generating unit/generating facility’s or ESR’s APFRAdj response is in the correct direction.

 (2) When calculation of the P.U.
 PFRResource uses the resource’s HSL-PACapacity as the maximum expected output, the calculated P.U.
 PFRResource will not be greater than 1.0.